 To book please contact us on: 01483 894560 or Email: firstname.lastname@example.org

 No smoking - Smoking not permitted anywhere in the property.
 Working farm.

 Tennis court on the premises available to use.

-Recommended in the book of - "Alastair Sawday's Special Places to stay" Read guest comments: It is blissfully peaceful.
+Recommended in the book of - "Alastair Sawday's Special Places to sta: It is blissfully peaceful.
 You enter through an old archway, past irises, hollyhocks and wooden gates, to discover a 15th-century farmhouse.
 You can slump in front of a fire in the drawing room, sleep quietly in simple, characterful bedrooms with well-worn carpets, striped wallpaper and long views; frill-free bathrooms are in traditional working order.
-A proper farmhouse breakfast sets you up for a country walk.
-As for the garden, Alison’s mother Jane has worked steadily to achieve a true cottage-garden effect.
+As for the garden, Jane has worked steadily to achieve a true cottage-garden effect.
 Working on sandy soil, her aim is for it to look “casually cared for, not too formal”.
 She has achieved this – brilliantly.
 A rose and vine-covered pergola is a grand place to sit and gaze over the fields.
 A mixed herbaceous border behind the house has random repeat planting at either end.
 In the vegetable garden, a tayberry flourishes and herbs, beans, courgettes and sugar snaps grow.
 Fruit from the old apple and plum trees may appear at breakfast, along with wild mushrooms and nuts.
 The garden, set in 40 acres of gentle hills (bluebell woods, a lake, a rowing boat), is visited by birds hedgehogs, foxes and badgers.

 Sign up to hear from us about specials, sales, and events.

 We love our customers, so feel free to get in touch or visit us during normal hours.